openenergymonitor/emonhub/configuration.md

 ### Units

-It's also possible to specify sensor value units to help with identification.
-The are currently only made use of in the emoncms nodes module.
+A comma-separated list of engineering units to describe the data.
+Common units are W, kW, V, A, C, %.
+These are only to help with identification.
+The are currently made use of in the emoncms nodes module UI.

     [[8]]
         [[[rx]]]